psc0628/NeRF-PRV/PRV_simulation/README.md

 DefaultConfiguration.yaml contains most parameters.

 The mode of the system should be input in the Console.
 These modes are for different functions as follows.

 Then give the object model names in the Console (-1 to break input).

 ## Dataset Generation

-You may download our processed Required Number of Views Dataset from [Kaggle]().
+You may download our processed [Required Number of Views Dataset]().
 Or use the following instructions to process 3D models.

 ### A. Object 3D Model Dataset